arkency/posts/posts/2021-04-22-zeitwerk-based-autoload-and-workarounds-for-single-file-many-classes.md

 I'm not a fan of excessive nesting and would like to keep namespaces as flat as possible.
 With `Scanner::DomainEvents::TicketScanned` it is already 3rd level and quite verbose.

-What doesn't suit me however may be totally fine for you 🤷‍♂️
+What doesn't suit me however may be totally fine for you.

 #### Single class per file in a collapsed directory